JannethAmaya/DesignPatternsIntro/README.md

-# introduction to Design Patterns
+# Introduction to Design Patterns

 This is a small guide to help you get understand Adapter Design Pattern